All adjuster elements

 adjuster.responseKeyName = <cdsm>"space"<cdsm>;

-adjuster.adjust.target = <cdsm>"mask.numDots"<cdsm>;
+adjuster.adjust.what = <cdsm>"mask.numDots"<cdsm>;

 adjuster.adjust.min = 0;